abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 important to examine.
 Sometimes we may think, *My practice is going well.
 My practice is moving in the right direction.
 It’s really a sure thing ...* and then it changes.
-Other times we’re feeling stuck in a pit of difficulties and may think, *This is really what I am and everything is hopeless.
+Other times we’re feeling stuck in a pit of difficulties and may think, *This is really what I am, and everything is hopeless.
 This is a sure thing ...* and that too changes.
 It’s important to point the mind toward the experience of change, uncertainty, and impermanence, so it can see the true nature of